mhenrixon/sidekiq-unique-jobs/README.md

 ### Your first worker

-The most likely to be used worker is `:until_executed`.
+The lock type most likely to be is `:until_executed`.
 This type of lock creates a lock from when `UntilExecutedWorker.perform_async` is called until right after `UntilExecutedWorker.new.perform` has been called.

 ```ruby
 # frozen_string_literal: true